 The JBL Charge 5 Takes Too Long to Charge

-Using the USB-C cable that comes with the speaker, or a higher power model, the battery should fully charge in under four (4) hours.
-It make take longer if your charger adapter provides less than fifteen watts (5 volts at 3 amps).
-But if your cable and charger are hefty enough, and yet the battery takes longer than five (5) hours to fully charge, it may be going bad.
+Using a large enough USB-C cable, the battery should fully charge in under four (4) hours.
+Now it may take longer if your charger provides less than fifteen watts (5 volts at 3 amps).
+However if these are hefty enough, yet recharging takes too much longer, then the battery failure may be to blame.

 The JBL Charge 5 Doesn’t Play as Long as it Should

-You may also notice that your speaker doesn’t play as long as it did before running down from a full charge to a completely dead state.
-This is another sign of a battery that is nearing the end of its useful life.
+You may also notice that your speaker doesn’t play as long as it did when new.
+This is another sign of a battery that is nearing the end of life.

 The JBL Charge 5 Distorts or Shuts Off at Higher Volumes

 When you raise the volume, particularly on music that has lots of bass, you may hear crackling or other distortion.
 Or, the speaker may cut out or power down when a deep bass drum thump occurs in the music.
-This could mean that the battery, even when fully charged, can no longer provide sufficient current for the speaker drivers to play these sounds.
-Again, this may indicate a need to replace the battery.
+This could mean that the battery, even at full charge, can no longer provide enough current for correct speaker operation.
+Again, this may mean that replacing the battery is necessary.

 The Battery Gauge Gives Wrong Readings